rogoran/id2223_lab2/README.md

 Unfortuntaley, this did not result in a desired outcome as validation loss keeps increasing and WER values are too high.
 This may be due to weight decay being too small hence not hjaving the desired effect.
 Another possible explanation is that the amount of data we used is not sufficient for the complexity of the model.
 We may have gotten better result by using a less complex model but unfortunately was limited due to time constraints.

-#Modify model architecture
+# Modify model architecture
 Fine-tuning can be done through modification of the model architecture which can be done by removing or adding layers, changing the number of nodes in a layer etc. In our case we would like to try reducing the amount of layers, or units per layer, to test if the complexity of the model is causing the overfitting, or perhaps change to a smaller model.

 Adjusting the model architecture requires a deeper understanding of the current transformer architecture.
 As time and computation power were constraints for us we focused on tuning the hyperparameters instead.

-##Data-centric approach - identify new data sources that enable you to train a better model that one provided in the blog post
+## Data-centric approach - identify new data sources that enable you to train a better model that one provided in the blog post

 The following paper evaluated how data from L2 speakers affect the performance of a ASR model

 Knowles, A., & Mattsson, F. (2022).
 Understanding Automatic Speech Recognition for L2 Speakers and Unintended Discrimination in Artificial Intelligence (Dissertation).
 Retrieved from https://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-319360

 The paper shows how retraining a model with data from L2 speakers improves the model performance (lower WER score).
+We identified these data sources since they are WAV files which can be encoded and used as training data for the Whisper model.

 Using additional, but different data can make the model more nuanced due to the following factors: